theewari/theewari.github.io/_posts/2020-06-27-Linux-permission-.md

  2    +    1    =    3
 ```

-There are one special permission.
-The permission to set the permission.
-It always belongs to the owner of the file.
+Only owner can change the ownership

 `sudo`

-In the Linux, administrative user is called Root.
-Root own the system.
-When we want to do somethings, we need Root permission.
+In the Linux, administrative user is called root. root own the system.
+Some programs need root permission.
 In that time we need to do `sudo` command.

-Root is the super user.
+root is the super user.
 That `sudo` command meaning is “do as super user.”

 When you run `sudo` command it will ask for your password.
 After you giving your password it can be use fifteen minutes.